Can an aspirant have the same spiritual experiences as Sri Swami Satyananda?

 Begin by changing the things that need changing in your life.
 Begin with what you need to change qualitatively within you.
 Don’t try to copy somebody else.
 If you are copying, you are not allowing your own expression.
 You are just a simple copycat, a photocopy which will fade after some time.
 You are not writing the original script.
 Try to cultivate that which is good within you instead of copying something else from somebody.

 That is your sadhana.
 Have an aim, an aspiration which you can attain and experience, and be yourself.
-Then it becomes possible for you to make that metamorphosis and change and have a glimpse of the state where the enlightened ones, the sages, had their fulfillment.
+Then it becomes possible for you to make that metamorphosis and change and have a glimpse of the state where the enlightened ones, the sages, had their fulfilment.
 By that time, if the samskaras and karmas are purified, you will be absorbed into that state.

 Is it possible on a scientific level, to improve one’s ability in subjects such as mathematics and science, through yoga and, more importantly, meditation?